datatimp/datatimp/README.md

-## Data analysis, content creation, and a little graphic design on the side
+## UI/UX, graphic desogn, content creation, and a little data work on the side

 <!--
 **WrinkleRelease/WrinkleRelease** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.